 - 1. The heat fraction coefficient represents the fraction of plastic work which is converted to heat and takes a value between 0 and 1. - 2.
 The pressure-logarithm of relative volume curve is defined in the compression regime hence logarithms of relative volume must all be zero or negative and the pressure coordinates must all be zero or positive. - 3.
-The cut-off pressure should be negative (i.e. a tensile value).
+The cut-off pressure should be negative (i.e. a tensile value). - 4.
+Parameters \mathbf{a}0 and \mathbf{a}1 should be positive. - 5.

-volume curve (see Notes and figure below)

-- 4. Parameters $\mathbf{a_0}$ and $\mathbf{a_1}$ should be positive. - 5.
 The volumetric crushing indicator effectively defines the unloading behaviour of the material.
 If there is no volumetric crushing, the same pressure-logarithm of relative volume curve is used in loading and unloading and if volumetric crushing takes place the alternative unloading/reloading curve is used (see figure below).